Vladimir Spivakov

 Spivakov was born in Ufa.
-He studied at the Moscow Conservatory.
-Spivakov is also considered one of the foremost violinists of his generation, having studied with Yuri Yankelevich at the Moscow Conservatory.
+He was taught by Yuri Yankelevich at the Moscow Conservatory and is considered one of the leading violinists of his generation.

 Spivakov currently serves as the Artistic Director and Principal Conductor of the National Philharmonic of Russia.
 He conducted the music for Garri Bardin's 2010 animated feature, The Ugly Duckling.

 In March 2014 he signed a letter in support of Vladimir Putin's policies regarding the 2014 Russian annexation of Crimea and Ukraine.
 However, in 2022, he and other Russian artists signed a letter against the Russian invasion of Ukraine initiated by Putin.